• Skip to primary navigation

 The muffins in the muffin pan after baking.

 Once cooled, you're ready to enjoy the most delicious muffins.
-To complete your brunch, serve them with some blueberry oatmeal and buttermilk waffles.
+To complete your brunch, serve them with some raspberry pancakes and blueberry oatmeal.
 Aren't they delicious?

 Recipe FAQs